 Long-Term Care Insurance Interview Questions

-- Are you currently hospitalized, confined to a bed, or residing in an Assisted Living Facility?
+- Are you hospitalized, confined to a bed, or residing in an Assisted Living Facility?

-- In the past 12 months, have you applied for any long-term care insurance policy or long-term care rider that was declined or postponed?
+- In the past 12 months, have you applied for any long-term care insurance policy or long-term care rider declined or postponed?

 - Are you currently using, or in the past 12 months, have you used or been medically advised by a Health Care Professional to use any of the following: